-This small wall cabinet made from a vintage cupboard door and a new pine box has been a long time in the making.
+This small wall cupboard made from a vintage cabinet door and a new pine box has been a long time in the making.
+Would you believe four years?

 I took this “before” picture on November 16, 2009.
 Can you believe it?
 It only took me four years to finish this simple project.

-In April 2010 I built a box for the vintage cupboard door.
+Build a box!
+In April 2010 I built a box to make the small wall cupboard.

 I painted it with some oops paint, and banged it up a little.
-I wanted it to look as old as the door.
+That was because I wanted it to look as old as the door.

 I sanded off some of the paint, still trying to make it worthy of the vintage door.